stereocat/expectacle/README.md

-# SimpleCommandThrower
+# Expectacle

-SimpleCommandThrower is a small wrapper of `pty/expect`.
+Expectacle is a small wrapper of `pty/expect`.
 It can send commands (command-list) to hosts (including network devices etc) using telnet/ssh session.

-SimpleCommandThrower is portable (instead of less feature).
+Expectacle is portable (instead of less feature).
 Because it depends on only standard modules (YAML, ERB, PTY, Expect).
 It can work on almost ruby(>2.2) system without installation other gems. (probably :simple_smile: )